1. What are the Tractiongrips made of?

 pretty simple.
 Begin by cleaning the surface the grip will be applied to using a drop of dish soap and hot water on a lint-free

-at room temperature over night.
+temperature over night.
 Some models have additional steps, but this is the basic proceedure.

 Why do my new grips feel slippery?